-- "Complainant" means an individual who is alleged to be the victim of conduct that could constitute sexual harassment. - "Decision-maker" means an individual trained to assess the relevant evidence, including party and witness credibility, and decide if the District has met the burden of proof showing the respondent is responsible for the alleged sexual harassment.
-The decision maker may not be the Title IX Coordinator or the investigator. - "Education program or activity" means locations, events, or circumstances over which the district exercises substantial control over both the complainant and respondent and the context in which the sexual harassment occurs. - "Formal complaint" means a document filed by a complainant or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting that the District investigate the allegation of sexual harassment.
+- "Complainant" means an individual who is alleged to be the victim of conduct that could constitute sexual harassment. - "Consent" is defined by Colorado law.
+Consent for sexual activity means cooperation in act or attitude pursuant to an exercise of free will and with knowledge of the nature of the act.
+A current or previous relationship is not sufficient to constitute consent.
+Submission under the influence of fear shall not be sufficient to constitute consent.
+A determination regarding the existence of consent is made based on the totality of the circumstances.
+Any conduct of a sexual nature directed toward a student by a District employee shall be presumed to be unwelcome and nonconsensual and is strictly prohibited by District policy. - "Decision-maker" means an individual trained to assess the relevant evidence, including party and witness credibility, and decide if the District has met the burden of proof (preponderance of the evidence) showing the respondent is responsible for the alleged sexual harassment.
+The decision maker may not be the Title IX Coordinator or the investigator. - "Education program or activity" means locations, events, or circumstances over which the district exercises substantial control over both the complainant and respondent and the context in which the sexual harassment occurs.